icecoredynasty/icecoredynasty.github.io/_posts/2026-07-27-inside-the-icecore-entry-draft.md

 The Entry Draft is one of IceCore's strongest tools for competitive balance.

+A difficult season should leave a franchise with something more useful than disappointment.

+It should leave an opportunity.

-A struggling franchise should know that surviving a difficult season leaves it with the first opportunity to add the next generation of talent.
+The organizations furthest from contention receive the earliest chance to add the next generation of talent.

+Then everyone else gets their turn.

 ## Why Picks Stay Home